mediacms-io/mediacms/docs/admins_docs.md

 ```

 any uploaded media now needs to be reviewed before it can appear to the listings.
-MediaCMS editors/managers/admins can visit the media page and edit it, where they can see the option to mark media as reviewed.
+VideoCMS editors/managers/admins can visit the media page and edit it, where they can see the option to mark media as reviewed.
 By default this is set to True, so all media don't require to be reviewed

 ### 5.15 Specify maximum number of media for a playlist